FREQUENTLY ASKED QUESTIONS

 Q: If my child is currently receiving a scholarship, do I have to reapply for the following school year(s)?

-Yes.
+- Yes.
 Families must apply for the SFIC scholarships every year, regardless of whether they are currently receiving or have been past recipients of an award.
-Families must also supply the most current financial documentation with their application.
+Families must also supply the most current financial documentation with their application every year.

 Q: What are the requirements needed to be considered for your scholarship?